 When to fetch an ice pack

 If the affected area is RED, HOT or SWOLLEN, then the best approach is to follow the R.I.C.E.R acronym – Rest, Ice, Compression, Elevation, and Referral.

 Rest – stop the activity immediately to avoid further injury,

 Ice – applying an ice pack wrapped in a cloth to the affected area.
-General guide is to apply ice for 10 minutes for every 1hour, for the first 24-48 hour period.
+A general guide is to apply ice for 10 minutes for every 1hour, for the first 24-48 hour period.